YouTube

 THE JACKAL AND VULTURES WERE NOT TAKING ANY SHIT FROM EACH OTHER

-But one thing about the early starts on this trip is how cold things have been.
-I have layers, but I never expected it to be this cold.
+But one thing about the early starts on this trip was how cold things had been.
+I had layers, but I never expected it to be this cold.

 WHERE IS NGORONGORO CRATER?